-Our trip – as nearly all trips to the Maledives – started from the airport Island Hulhule (65 km east of this confluence point).
-On our way by speedboat to Ellaidhoo Island in the Ari Atoll (Alifu Atoll), we missed this confluence by 2.55 km.
+Our trip – as nearly all trips to the Maldives – started from the airport Island Hulhule (65 km east of this confluence point).
+On our way by speedboat to Ellaidhoo Island in the Northern Ari Atoll (Alifu Alifu Atoll), we missed this confluence by 2.55 km.
 I hadn’t been able to convince the captain to make a “little” deviation to this confluence point.
 At a speed of 63 km/h every second delay is harmful.

 However, while spending two days on the tourist island Ellaidhoo in only 5.6 km distance from the confluence, I was able to charter a traditional Dhoni ship that would bring us to the confluence point.